monstercameron/MetaHumanServer/README.md

 ## 🏗 Architecture

-PyChatApp is built around a modular and flexible architecture, compartmentalizing different tasks into different functions to keep the system clean and maintainable.
+Meta Human Server is built around a modular and flexible architecture, compartmentalizing different tasks into different functions to keep the system clean and maintainable.
 Here's a brief overview of the critical steps involved:

 1. **Wake word detection**: Our application is always listening, eagerly waiting for you to call its name.
 If you say "Computer," the magic starts!

-2. **Audio recording**: Once activated, PyChatApp will record your voice prompt and save it as an audio file.
+2. **Audio recording**: Once activated, Meta Human Server will record your voice prompt and save it as an audio file.

 3. **Speech-to-Text (STT)**: This recorded audio is then converted into text using a powerful STT model.